What is Fibrin and How Does it Affect my Pain?

 Excess fibrin is what we need to control and find out how to break it down.
 Our bodies cannot handle excess fibrin.

 Too much fibrin weakens the body’s structure and restricts the range of joint and muscle motion.
-This can also, over time, decrease size and function of your major organs.
+This can also, over time, decrease the size and function of your major organs.
 It leaves painful joints and muscles.

 Researchers at the University of California, School of Medicine, have found on mouse studies that muscle damage is reduced and lifespan is increased when excess fibrin is depleted from the body.